catseye/The-Dossier/schema/Role-playing game.md

 The author(s) of the game.

-### under the auspices of

-*   optional: true

-under the auspices of

 ### published by

 *    optional: true

-The entity which published the video game.
+The entity which published the game.

-### genre

-Genre.

 ### available for

+*    optional: true

 The platform or platforms that the video game is or was available for.

 ### controls

+*    optional: true

 What the game is controlled with.

 ### date released

 The date that the game was released.

+### license

+*    optional: true

+The license under which it was released.

 ### written using